-A game in which players explain words using synonyms
+A word guessing game in which players explain words to each other using other words

 Our client’s request